hantsy/jakartaee10-sandbox/docs/rest.md

 }
 ```

-In the config, we apply `UPPER_CAMEL_CASE` strategy on the property name, and format the output result, and filter out the null nodes in JSON.
+In the config, we apply `UPPER_CAMEL_CASE` strategy on the property name, and format the output result to make it move readable, and filter out the null nodes in JSON.

-Create a simple resource class for test purpose.
+Let's create a simple Jaxrs resource for test purpose.

 ```java
 @Path("greeting")